In a previous post, I explained why certain condoms can cause a UTI; this time let’s examine the connection between IUD & UTI.

 However, two other studies arrived at an opposing conclusion.
 One study named “Effects of intrauterine contraception on the vaginal microbiota” followed 69 women before and after insertions of an IUD (both copper and levonorgestrel IUDs).

-The researchers took vaginal swabs from women prior IUD installation, 6 and 12 months after and confirmed that individual microbiota of the participants did not undergo any changes.
+The researchers took vaginal swabs from women prior to IUD installation, 6 and 12 months after and confirmed that individual microbiota of the participants did not undergo any changes.

 Another study focused on Vaginal microbiome changes with levonorgestrel intrauterine system placement looked at 11 women from 1 week before to 12 weeks after levonorgestrel IUD placement and came to the same conclusion: no significant changes in individual microbiota.